Oil jumps on weather concerns in Gulf of Mexico - Up News Info

 The gains were limited by the expectation that Iran could add a million or more barrels per day of oil production later this summer.

-The two contracts are on track to fall about 3% on the week – their biggest loss since March – after Iran’s president, Hassan Rouhani, said the United States was ready to lift sanctions on his country’s oil, banking and shipping sectors.
+The two contracts fell almost 3% on the week, after Iran’s president, Hassan Rouhani, said the United States was ready to lift sanctions on his country’s oil, banking and shipping sectors.

 U.S. energy firms added oil and natural gas rigs for a fourth week in a row as higher oil prices prompt some drillers to return to the wellpad.